-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated population were categorized as chronically absent.
-Scope: LEA-wide Recognizing that 76% of our enrollment comprises unduplicated pupils, districtwide front office support is essential to create a cohesive strategy that addresses the attendance and needs of these students uniformly.
-2.10 Action: Visitor Management System Need: All visitors to a campus must be screened.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 2.9 Action: Office Support Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated population were categorized as chronically absent.
+Scope: LEA-wide Front office staff will positively support students and families with enrollment and daily attendance.
+Recognizing that 76% of our enrollment comprises unduplicated pupils, districtwide front office support is essential to create a cohesive strategy that addresses the attendance and needs of these students uniformly.
+Chronic absenteeism 2.10 Action: Visitor Management System Need: All visitors to a campus must be screened.
 A visitor management system is needed to efficiently screen adults requesting to enter a school campus to ensure the safety and security of students and staff.
 It helps verify the identity of visitors, track who is on campus, and prevent unauthorized individuals from gaining access.
 Scope: LEA-wide This proactive approach significantly increases student safety on campus.
 To effectively support the 76% of our student body that qualifies as unduplicated pupils, a districtwide approach to site safety and site entrance protocols are necessary to provide a positive and safe learning environment.
-Priority 6 Survey, Parent and Staff Safety Metrics 2.11 Action: Bus Safety Systems Need: An increased number of students require transportation as part of the educational program, along with more off-campus career- related experiences.
-Investing in bus technologies during school transportation enhances student safety.
-These systems provide real-time tracking of bus locations, ensuring that school administrators and parents are always informed, which is crucial in emergencies or unexpected delays.
-They also facilitate enhanced communication through real- time notifications about schedule changes, increasing transparency and trust.
-Additionally, Priority 6 Survey, Parent and Staff Safety Metrics
+Priority 6 Survey, Parent and Staff Safety Metrics 2.11 Action: Bus Safety Systems Need: Investing in bus technologies during school transportation enhances student safety.
+These systems provide real-time tracking of bus locations, ensuring that school administrators and parents are always informed, which is crucial in Priority 6 Survey, Parent and Staff Safety Metrics